YotaYota/java-cert-summary/java-summary.md

 If a class has no parent, Java automatically adds `extends java.lang.Object`.

+If a class has no constructor, Java automatically adds a no-argument constructor (this constructor will contain a no-argument `super()` call).
+The added constructor will have the same visibility as the class.

 The first call of a constructor is either a `this()`-call to another constructor or a `super()`-call to its parent.
 A no argument `super()` is inserted if none of these are explicitly added.